Diamondbacks vs. Rockies Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will send Merrill Kelly (1-3) to the mound for his sixth start this season.
+- The Diamondbacks will send Tommy Henry to the mound for his second start of the season.

 |Opponent